Why International Studies?

 “When you go abroad, you learn about the world from a different perspective,” says Brittany Borden ’08, who graduated with a degree in International Studies after studying abroad in Tanzania, London, and the Middle East.

-Students learn valuable information from their IS courses, but because the best way to gain an appreciation for other countries and cultures is to experience them firsthand, international studies majors are required to spend at least one semester at one of WC’s 35 study abroad or tuition exchange programs.
+Students learn valuable information from their ‘IS’ courses, but because the best way to gain an appreciation for other countries and cultures is to experience them firsthand, international studies majors are required to spend at least one semester at one of WAC’s 35 study abroad or tuition exchange programs.

 2. Hands-on Learning Experiences

-Students of any major can take advantage of a unique interdisciplinary approach to studies of a particular geographic region.
-Concentrations are combinations of course work in history, economics, anthropology, political science, and international lit and culture and at least one semester abroad in the region of focus.
-Students who plan to enter business, government, or international agency service or who are preparing for graduate study of a particular region often elect to fulfill a regional concentration.
+Students of any major can take advantage of a unique interdisciplinary approach to studies of a particular geographic region or functional area such as Global Business or Peace and Conflict Studies.
+Concentrations are combinations of course work in history, economics, anthropology, political science, international literature and culture, and other related fields with at least one semester abroad in the area of focus.
+Concentrations can provide valuable international experience to non-majors, such as exposure to global health challenges for biology majors, the international art market for art majors, or global business for business management majors.
+International Studies majors who plan to enter business, government, or international agency service or who are preparing for graduate study of a particular region often elect to fulfill a regional or functional concentration.

 The Louis B. Goldstein Program in Public Affairs encourages students to enter public service by introducing them to influential, knowledgeable leaders.
 The program sponsors a lecture series bringing journalists, policy analysts, political activists, diplomats, military commanders, and government officials to campus.
 It also provides funding for student participation in the Model Programs and International Studies Conferences.